ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Best Model 2](./Images/automl_bestmodel_2.png "AutoML Best Model 2")

-Given the exhaustive search carried out by the `automl` run, in order to improve the results it is probably a better idea to try to optimize other steps of the workflow, e.g., getting a larger dataset not only with more data points but also to expand the feature space with a more thorough EDA step.
+In order to improve the results from the `automl` run we could try allowing deep learning methods in the batch of models to try during the execution of the experiment.
+Optimizing other steps of the workflow might also influence the end results in a positive way such as getting a larger dataset thorough e.g. resampling techniques or expanding the feature space with a more thorough EDA step of feature engineering.

 ## Hyperparameter Tuning